typedb/typedb/docs/pages/documentation/10-resources/faq.md

 The batch load is faster for larger datasets because it ignores some consistency checks, on the assumption that you have pre-filtered your data.
 Checks ignored include:

 *  When looking up concepts any duplicates which are found are ignored and a random one is returned.
-*  When creating a relation it is possible for an entity to be doubly associated with a role.
+*  When creating a relationship it is possible for an entity to be doubly associated with a role.
 This is later cleaned up by engine.
 *  Concepts with duplicate ids can be inserted.
-*  Duplicate relations can also be inserted.
+*  Duplicate relationships can also be inserted.

 Ignoring these checks allows data to be processed much faster at the risk of breaking consistency.